 In most of the studies previously described, automatic processes or preattentive stimuli have effects on conscious motivation.
-Now, it is time to return to the question originally raised by McClelland et al. (1989): whether motivational states, themselves, can operate outside of phenomenal awareness.
-Traditional assessments of motivation, such as those collected by the Adjective Check List (ACL; Gough & Heilbrun, 1965), the Edwards Personal Preference Schedule (EPPS; Edwards, 1959), or the Personality Research Form (PRF; Jackson, 1967), are obviously unsuitable for assessing unconscious motives: They are self-report instruments, and subjects cannot report on something they do not know.
-For that reason, McClelland preferred "indirect" motive measures such as Murray's Thematic Apperception Test (TAT; Murray, 1943) to "direct" measures like questionnaires (deCharms, Morrison, Reitman, & McClelland, 1955).
+Now it is time to turn to the question originally raised by McClelland et al. (1989): whether motivational states, themselves, operate outside of the subject's phenomenal awareness.
+Traditional self-reports of motivation, such as those collected by the Adjective Check List (ACL:) (Gough & Heilbrun, 1965), the Edwards Personal Preference Schedule (EPPS;) (Edwards, 1959), or the Personality Research Form (PRF;) (Jackson, 1967) are obviously unsuitable for assessing unconscious motives: subjects cannot report on something they don't know.
+Accordingly, from an early stage in his research program McClelland preferred "indirect" motive measures such as Murray's Thematic Apperception Test (TAT;) (Murray, 1943) to "direct" measures like questionnaires (deCharms, Morrison, Reitman, & McClelland, 1955).
+Later, McClelland embraced a distinction introduced by B.F.
+Skinner (Skinner, 1935), his Harvard colleague, between "operant" (performance) and "respondent" (selfreport) measures of motivation (D.C.
+McClelland, 1980), before settling on the explicitimplicit formulation.
+In either case, McClelland believed that performance measures of motivation were superior to self-report measures - a preference that he extended to intelligence tests as well (D. C. McClelland, 1973).
+Of, course, by their very nature selfreports cannot reflect unconscious motives or any other unconscious features of personality.

-Inspired by the TAT, McClelland introduced the "Picture-Story Exercise" (PSE) as the preferred method for assessing implicit motives (Figure 2).
-Subjects are asked to generate a story in response to a picture selected to tap internal motives, such as the needs for achievement (nAff or nAch; McClelland, Atkinson, Clark, & Lowell, 1953), power (nPow; Winter, 1973), and affiliation or intimacy (nInt; McAdams, 1989).
+To that end, McClelland introduced the "Picture-Story Exercise" (PSE) as the preferred method for assessing implicit motives (Figure 2).
+In the PSE, as in the TAT, subjects are asked to generate a story in response to a picture selected to tap internal motives, such as the needs for achievement (nAch;) (D.C.
+McClelland et al., 1953), power (nPow;) (Winter, 1973), and affiliation or intimacy (nInt;) (McAdams, 1989).
 The stories are then coded with an empirically derived content-analysis scheme to yield an assessment of the individual's standing on the motive in question (Pang, 2010; Schultheiss & Pang, 2007; Schultheiss & Schultheiss, 2014).
 But nowhere are subjects asked to introspect, or report, on their motives as such.